tophefo/IpCamera/README.md

 THINGTYPE: is found listed above under the heading "supported things"

 UID: Can be made up but it must be UNIQUE, hence why it is called uniqueID.
 If you use PaperUI you will notice the UID will be something like "0A78687F" which is not very nice when using it in sitemaps and rules, also paperui will choose a new random ID each time you remove and add the camera causing you to edit your rules, items and sitemaps to make them match.
+You can use text to name it something useful like DrivewayCamera if you wish.

 ## Thing Configuration